Photograph a Sunrise

 To take beautiful photographs you do not need an expensive camera and a bag full of equipment.
 What is important is the photographer’s ability to see his/her surrounding and use knowledge and personal feel for the subject.

-photography.
+Being the first article in a series, this lesson is meant to only cover the basics of photography.
 The idea with this series is to get people more interested in photography, awaken creativity and hopefully help people enjoy this hobby even more. introduction to Photography

 Aperture

 The aperture sits inside the lens and controls how much light passes through the lens and onto the sensor.
 A large aperture lets through very much light and vice versa.
 Knowing how the aperture affects the photograph is one of the most important parts of photography — it affects the amount of light, depth of field, lens speed, sharpness and vignetting among other things.
 I will talk more about these things in later parts of this series.
+Shutter

 ISO